Nuffle-Labs/nffl/docs/docs/milestones.md

 - Design and implement dynamic network set changes.
 - Investigate heterogenous network support.
   - If viable, implement heterogenous network support.
+- Add support for other DA layers, such as [EigenDA](https://eigenda.xyz/).

 ## #7: Incentives